elastisys/ck8s-cluster/README.md

 ## Setup

-The management of the ck8s platform is separated into different stages, Exoscale cloud infrastructure (terraform), Kubernetes cluster (rke) and Kubernetes resources (helm, kubectl).
+The management of the ck8s platform is separated into different stages, Exoscale cloud infrastructure (terraform), Kubernetes cluster (kubeadm) and Kubernetes resources (helm, kubectl).

 When first setting up the environment each stage needs to be done in